Sydney knife attacker shot dead by police after killing six at shopping centre

 “He is known to law enforcement but we are waiting to identify him formally.”

+The King has said he and the Queen were “utterly shocked and horrified” by the “senseless attack” in Sydney and their “hearts go out to the families and loved ones of those who have been so brutally killed”.

-Emergency services were called to Westfield Bondi Junction following reports that multiple people had been stabbed at 3.30pm (6.30am UK time), police said.
+Emergency services were called to Westfield Bondi Junction at 3.30pm (6.30am UK time) following reports that multiple people had been stabbed, police said.

 Anthony Cooke, assistant commissioner of New South Wales Police, said the police officer “confronted the offender”.